adehecq/usgs_explorer/README.md

 # Description

-The **usgsxplore** Python package provides an interface to the [M2M API](https://m2m.cr.usgs.gov/) to search and donwloads scenes.
+The **usgsxplore** Python package provides an interface to the [USGS M2M API](https://m2m.cr.usgs.gov/) to search and download data available from the [Earth Explorer](https://earthexplorer.usgs.gov/) platform.

-This package is highly inspired of [landsatxplore](https://github.com/yannforget/landsatxplore) but it support more dataset and add functionalities.
+This package is highly inspired by [landsatxplore](https://github.com/yannforget/landsatxplore) but it supports more datasets and adds new functionalities.

 # Quick start

-Searching for Landsat scenes that contains the location (5.7074, 45.1611) acquired between 2010-2020.
+Searching for Landsat scenes over the location (5.7074, 45.1611) acquired between 2010-2020.

 ```bash
 usgsxplore search landsat_tm_c2_l1 --location 5.7074 45.1611 --interval-date 2010-01-01 2020-01-01